GLOBAL MARKETS-Asian shares hit 18-mth top in festive cheer; oil, gold hold gains

 The U.S. Federal Reserve's policy easing, economic data that has come in above low expectations, and corporate profits have helped lift stocks this year along with trade-related optimism.

-Market participants are now waiting for fourth-quarter earnings in January for indication on whether sentiment among corporates has actually improved.
+Market participants are now waiting for fourth-quarter financial results to be announced in January for indication on whether sentiment among corporates has actually improved.

 MSCI's gauge of stocks across the globe gained 0.38% to a record, on track for its best year since 2009.
 The index has gained 24% this year.